 Launched in 2013, the annual Women in the Built Environment event brings together female built environment professionals and students to tackle issues around gender equality and provide advice, confidence and inspiration.

 The School of Architecture, Design and the Built Environment is proud to be recognised for its commitment to gender equality by achieving Bronze Award under the Athena SWAN Charter.
 We have a range of working groups focused on enhancing awareness and engagement, as part of its Equality, Diversity and Inclusion Committee.

 Athena SWAN Bronze Award

-NTU is proud to hold an Athena SWAN Institutional Bronze Award.
+As well as ADBE, NTU is proud to hold an Athena SWAN Institutional Bronze Award.
 Athena SWAN is a charter managed by AdvanceHE which recognises and celebrates good practices in higher education and research institutions towards the advancement of gender equality: representation, progression and success for all.